Sorry, you need to enable JavaScript to visit this website.

 Belfast, Ireland – Game of Thrones

 Iceland, Morocco, Croatia- if you’re a Game of Thrones fan, there are many places to visit to check out the sites from the series.
 But the main filming location is in Belfast, Northern Ireland, and you can see a number of the iconic locations from the series within short drives from the city.
-Castle Ward in County Down is the location of most of the Winterfell exteriors, and Corbet is used as the exterior for Riverrun castle.
+Castle Ward in County Down is the location of most of the Winterfell exteriors, and Corbet is used as the exterior for Riverrun Castle.
 Tollymore Forest Park was also used for many forest scenes throughout the series.

 Wilmington, North Carolina